IceZYin/2022-VR-dynamic-GrIS/README.md

 # 2022-VR-dynamic-GrIS

-Scripts and plots for paper Yin et al. (2025) "Improved Understanding of Multicentury Greenland Ice Sheet Response to Strong Warming in the Coupled CESM2-CISM2 With Regional Grid Refinement" published on *Journal of Advances in Modeling Earth Systems*
+This repository contains the analyzing and plotting scripts and the resulting plots for paper Yin et al. (2025) "Improved Understanding of Multicentury Greenland Ice Sheet Response to Strong Warming in the Coupled CESM2-CISM2 With Regional Grid Refinement" published on *Journal of Advances in Modeling Earth Systems* [https://doi.org/10.1029/2024MS004310](https://doi.org/10.1029/2024MS004310)

 ## Contents